robotwist/authentic-internet/README.md

 - Make sure the test runner is properly setting the mock authentication token
 - Check your browser console for more detailed error messages
 - Verify that the API endpoints are correctly configured for authentication

+For game test errors:
+- Make sure all game assets (sprites, maps, sounds) are properly loaded
+- Check the DOM structure matches what the tests are looking for (class names, element hierarchy)
+- Review the specific test stage where the failure occurred for more details

 ## Deployment